Understanding Compatibility of AR Components

 Are AR-15 parts compatible across different brands?

-Yes—most AR-15 parts are designed to be Mil-Spec compatible, meaning they follow standardized dimensions and tolerances.
+Yes — most AR-15 parts are designed to be Mil-Spec compatible, meaning they follow standardized dimensions and tolerances defined in the M16 and M4 TDP.
 This includes components like:

 - Upper and lower receivers